regan-mu/qwiz-client/readme.md

 6: Open your browser and navigate to <http://localhost:5173>.

 7: Make sure the API backend is running as well.
+The backend is hosted on this **[REPOSITORY](https://github.com/regan-mu/qwiz-client)**